-Quickstart: Create a container registry using the Azure portal
+Quickstart: Create a private container registry using the Azure portal

 An Azure container registry is a private Docker registry in Azure where you can store and manage your private Docker container images.
 In this quickstart, you create a container registry with the Azure portal, push a container image into the registry and finally deploy the container from your registry into Azure Container Instances (ACI).

 Sign in to Azure